 - 85% of pregnant women had at least one ACE (Adverse Childhood Experience) marker

-- 76% of women who completed initial intake process have engaged in services
+- 76% of women who completed initial intake process also engaged needed services

-- Compared to the month before they knew they were pregnant, 52% more Native American pregnant women participating in the program abstained from any alcohol use; 18% more abstained from marijuana use; and 26% more quit smoking
+- Compared to a baseline, 52% more Native American pregnant women participating in the program completely abstained from alcohol use; 18% abstained from marijuana use; and 26% quit smoking

 - Participants attended an average of 13 prenatal visits

-- 68% of the pregnant women who gave birth during their participation and indicated they were using substances at intake had abstained during their pregnancy
+- 68% of the pregnant women giving birth during participation indicated they were using substances at intake, but abstained during their pregnancy

 Lake County Tribal Health Consortium's work on this issue is also featured in RHIhub’s Rural Services Integration Toolkit Program Clearinghouse.

 Some challenges this program faced include:

 - Ongoing connectivity with the Human Service Department

 - Ensuring client-service connections with all available support and referrals